Personal Finance Toolkit

 -

-The proposed Pennsylvania Academic Standards for Personal Finance are organized by grade bands (K-2, 3-5, 6-8, and 9-12).
+The Pennsylvania Academic Standards for Personal Finance are organized by grade bands (K-2, 3-5, 6-8, and 9-12).
 Personal finance is described as focusing on the fundamentals of personal finance, income, spending, saving and investing, risk and insurance, and credit, with a goal of developing individuals who can manage their personal finances.
-Aligned with this description, the proposed standards are organized in the following areas:
+Aligned with this description, the standards are organized in the following areas:

 - Personal Finance Fundamentals